Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 - Usability : Measures of usability are discussed in 4.3

-- Extensible : Verification of extensibility will be managed by code reviews and merge request approvals, ensuring members use good code practices to ensure the program remains consise and well organised.
-This will aid the extensibility of the code by ensuring the structure is not comprimised or poorly considered.
+- Extensible : Verification of extensibility will be managed by code reviews and merge request approvals, ensuring members use good code practices to ensure the program remains concise and well organised.
+This will aid the extensibility of the code by ensuring the structure is not compromised or poorly considered.

 - Fault Tolerant : Verification of fault tolerance will consist of both manual and CI tests to ensure the system behaves correctly in a fault state (invalid input, invalid results)

 - Documented : Verification of documentation obligations will be ensured by code reviews and precise use of project management features.
 Ensuring requirements, architecture and code is well documented will be tested regularly.

-- Integrated : As mentioned in 4.6 intgration obligations are mission critical and will be tested at every stage of development.
+- Integrated : As mentioned in 4.6 integration obligations are mission critical and will be tested at every stage of development.

-- Portable : Portablity will be tested by ensuring packaged software is usuable on a variety of hardware and operating systems.
+- Portable : Portability will be tested by ensuring packaged software is useable on a variety of hardware and operating systems.

 ### 4.8 Physical and Environmental